WHAT'S YOUR Workplace

 You'll learn the 4-R Action Steps:

 If you’ve ever worked for a boss who tends to be overly aggressive and micromanager, you know how tough it can be to around this person.

 While initially, this type of leadership style may get people to respond to their demands, in the long run, this type of leader doesn’t build team cohesiveness.
 Quite frankly, people don’t stick around.

-In this episode of the Family Factor™ Video Series, you’ll learn June’s story from my book, How Did My Family Get In My Office?!
+In this episode of the Family Factor™ Mini-Course, you’ll learn June’s story from my book, How Did My Family Get In My Office?!

 You'll learn how June transformed her overly aggressive leadership style by addressing the emotional scars from her upbringing.

 Was conflict handled in your family upbringing with angry outbursts?
 Did you and other family members walk on eggshells never knowing what would set off a parent or a sibling?